prettier/plugin-ruby/README.md

 * [`node`](https://nodejs.org/en/download/) `8.3` or newer - `prettier` is a JavaScript package, so you're going to need to install `node` to work with it
 * [`npm`](https://www.npmjs.com/get-npm) or [`yarn`](https://yarnpkg.com/en/docs/getting-started) - these are package managers for JavaScript, either one will do

-Second, you're going to need to list `prettier-plugin-ruby` as a JavaScript dependency from within whatever project on which you're working.
+Second, you're going to need to list `@prettier/plugin-ruby` as a JavaScript dependency from within whatever project on which you're working.

 If you do not already have a `package.json` file in the root of your repository, you can create one with: